gracelang/language/spec.md

 Grace `class` declarations define methods that generate objects, all of which have the same structure.

-The design of Grace's reuse is complete, but tentative.
+The design of Grace's reuse mechanism is complete, but tentative.
 We need experience before confirming the design.

 ## Objects